M-industries/Kjernersite/pages/products.md

 * Have it adapted to your needs and extended to support your unique business processses
 * And still be sure to receive the latest technical and functional updates, keeping your system up-to-date

-So get your finances, projects and products, sales, inventory and purchases fully supported, so you can focus on improving your business.
+Get all of your business processes, including finances, projects and products, sales, inventory and purchases fully supported, so you can focus on improving your business.
 Have us demonstrate you how we do that by contacting us at erpnext@kjerner.com

 <!-- <a name="visual-factory"></a>
 ## Visual Factory -->